 Istana Nurul Iman Palace of Sultan in Brunei - the biggest mansion in the world

-Istana Nurul Iman Palace of Sultan in Brunei – biggest mansion in the world
+Istana Nurul Iman Palace of Sultan – largest private residence in the world

 Here’s a recap of the biggest mansions in the world: